som-shahlab/med-s1/README.md

 ### 2. Generate med-s1k Dataset

-Generate the med-s1k dataset.
+Next, we can generate the med-s1k dataset.
 This reads in the original HuaotoGPT training dataset with 25k examples (`data/huatuogpt_o1_train_questions/`) and filters it down to 1k samples using Caleb's s1-based filtering pipeline with these three steps:

 1. **Quality filtering:** Remove examples with missing fields
 2. **Difficulty filtering:** Remove examples that base model answers correctly